q335r49/microviche/README.md

 ![Panning](https://raw.github.com/q335r49/textabyss/gh-pages/images/ta2.gif)     .     ![Map](https://raw.github.com/q335r49/textabyss/gh-pages/images/tamap.png)

->Even as memory capacity grows exponentially, memory organization, especially when it comes to prose, seems quite underdeveloped.
-Text production even on the order of kilobytes per year may seem quite unmanageable.
-You may have hundreds or thousands of pages sitting in mysteriously named folders on old hard drives.
-There are various efforts to remedy this situation, including desktop indexing and personal wikis.
-It might not even be a bad idea to print out and keep as a hard copy everything written over the course of a month.
->
->Textabyss is yet another solution.
-It presents a plane that one can append to endlessly with very little overhead.
-It provides means to navigate and, either at the moment of writing or retrospectively, map out this plane.
-Ideally, you would be able to scan over the map and easily access writings from last night, a month ago, or even 5 or 10 years earlier.
+>Memory organization, especially when it comes to prose, still seems quite underdeveloped today.
+Text production on the order of even kilobytes per year may seem unmanageable often leading to the buildup of hundreds or thousands of pages in mysteriously named folders.
+Solutions like desktop indexing and personal wikis provide some measure of control, textabyss is another effort along those lines.
+It provides plane that one can append to endlessly, as well as means to navigate and map out this plane.
+Ideally, one would be able to scan over the map and easily access writings from last night, a month ago, or even 5 or 10 years earlier.
 It presents some unique advantages over indexing, hyperlinking, and hierarchical organizing.

 #####Installation
-Download [the latest version of nav.vim](https://raw.github.com/q335r49/textabyss/master/nav.vim), open [vim](http://www.vim.org), and type `:source nav.vim` (or wherever you downloaded the file).
+Download [the latest version of nav.vim](https://raw.github.com/q335r49/textabyss/master/nav.vim), open [vim](http://www.vim.org), and type `:source nav.vim`, or wherever you downloaded the file.
 Once sourced, press **F10** to begin.
 Help is baked in, usually by pressing **F1** after **F10**.
-If the latest version is causing problems, earlier releases can be found at [vim.org/scripts](http://www.vim.org/scripts/script.php?script_id=4835) or under the releases tab.
+Earlier releases can be found at [vim.org/scripts](http://www.vim.org/scripts/script.php?script_id=4835) or under the releases tab.

 #####Roadmap
-**1.7** Change map background color based on depth >:-)
+**1.7** Commands to realign grid when editing pushes text down and misaligns the splits by deleting blank lines **1.8** Change map background color based on depth >:-)
-**1.8** minimap - option to allow map to take up small area of screen, have panning follow map navigation
+**1.9** minimap - option to allow map to take up small area of screen, have panning follow map navigation
-**1.9** Commands to realign grid when editing pushes text down and misaligns the splits by deleting blank lines

 ##Guide
-Note that this information can also be accessed from within the script, usually by pressing **F1** after **F10** or when the map is shown.
+_Note that this information can be accessed from within the script, usually by pressing **F1** after **F10** or when the map is shown._

 Start by downloading [the latest version of nav.vim](https://raw.github.com/q335r49/textabyss/master/nav.vim), opening [vim](http://www.vim.org), and typing `:source nav.vim` (or wherever you downloaded the file).

 Once sourced, press **F10** to begin.
 You will be prompted for a file pattern.
-You can try `*` for all files in the directory or, say, `pl*` for `pl1`, `plb`, `planetary.txt`, etc..
-You can also name a single file and then use **F10,A** to append additional splits later on.
+You can try `*` for all files in the directory or, say, `plane*` for files beginning with plane.
+You can also name a single file and append additional splits as needed with **F10,A**

-Once the files are loaded, you can pan using the mouse or by pressing **F10** followed by the standard vim keys (**h**, **j**, **k**, **l**).
+Once the files are loaded, you can pan using the mouse or by pressing **F10** followed by the standard vim keys **h**, **j**, **k**, and **l**.
 The full list of commands is:

 Key | Action
 ----- | -----